margaeor/emb-adapt-cl/Readme.md

 ## Description
 This project implements task-specific embedding adaptation using Constrastive Learning.
 It allows for a label-aware dimensionality reduction in binary classification tasks which helps increase performance in the downstream task.
+This is the implementation of the method discussed in the paper [Efficient Domain Adaptation of Multimodal Embeddings using Constrastive Learning](https://arxiv.org/abs/2502.02048).

 ## File Structure